HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/FULL_CHANGELOG.md

 ## v2.0.0 - The One, Perfect Book (?/?/202?)
 ### 🧱 General
+    - Fixed inaccurate information in the ReadMe
     - Added Spell Card Toolkit mod as a dependency
-    - Split off most sigils into their own mod library
-    - Replaced placeholder save value for Magical Girls with a properly named value
+    - Added Abnormal Sigils mod as a dependency
+    - Reformatted configuration file (any custom values you set will not carry over)
+    - Hidden card abilities are now special abilities rather than being tied up in the code of custom sigils
     - Added pauses before and after most alternate dialogue
-    - Fixed inaccurate information in the ReadMe (thoroughly this time)
 ### 🩹 Bug fixes
     - Fixed Nothing There being copyable by Goo Mage
-    - Fixed abnormality choice node not playing/clear text properly
+    - Fixed abnormality choice node not playing/clearing text properly
+    - Fixed abnormality choice node visual bug relating to card deck
     - Fixed Downed Guardian Apostle reviving immediately
     - Fixed certain singleton cards being reobtainable after certain events
 ### 🔧 Tweaks
-    - Replaced Wolf Cub --> The Way Home in starter deck "Road to Oz"
+    - Starter Deck "Road to Oz" now includes The Road Home or Laetitia, replacing Wolf Cub
-    - Replaced Magical Girl S --> Magical Girl C in starter deck "Magical Girls!"
+    - Starter Deck "Magical Girl!" now includes Magical Girl C or Magical Girl S, depending on config
     - Changed Shelter from the 27th of March into a Spell card with Repulsive, Aggravating, Imbue Target
     - Changed Luminous Bracelet into a Spell card with Greedy Healing, Imbue Target
     - Changed You Must Be Happy into a Spell card with Scrambler
-    - Changed Scrambler to be used by Spell cards exclusively
     - Singing Machine no longer looks like a Terrain card
-    - Brother cards no longer show their Power (except the 2nd Brother)
     - Changed Health of Dragon Body and Head to 0
-    - Volatile ability now uses a proper flipped sigil for opponent cards
-    - Config option 'All Modular' now affects activated abilities
 ### ⚖️ Balancing
+#### Cards and Abilities
+    - Buffed Apocalypse Bird's Health from 8 --> 12
+    - Buffed The Firebird's Power from 1 --> 2
+    - Gave Big Bird the Neutered Latch ability
+    - Reduced Magical Girl D's cost from 2 Blood --> 1 Blood
+    - Reduced Knight of Despair's cost from 2 Blood --> 1 Blood
+    - Rebalanced Lady Facing the Wall to be 0/3, 5 Bones
+    - Rebalanced Magical Girl H to be 1/2, One-Sided Strike
+    - Rebalanced King of Greed to be 2/5, 1 Blood
+    - Rebalanced Magical Girl S to be 1/4, 1 Blood
+    - Rebalanced Express Train to Hell
+    - Rebalanced Blue Star
+    - Ttungsil no longer has Fledgling ability
+    - Reduced all downed Apostles' Health from 6 / 2 --> 1
+    - Reduced WhiteNight's Health from 666 -> 66
+    - Cards with Apostle ability are now unkillable only if WhiteNight is on their side of the board
+    - Downed Moleman Apostle no longer has Uncuttable trait
+    - Notes From a Crazed Researcher is now considered Terrain
+#### Other
     - Changed the probabilities of getting Rare cards from the abnormality choice node
         - Probabilities are now (0%, 2%, 5%) for both Part 1 and Kaycee's Mod
         - Probabilities with Better Rare Chances are now (2%, 5%, 10%) for both Part 1 and Kaycee's Mod